 The first recognizable social media site, SixDegrees.com, was born.
 This enabled users to upload profile pictures and connect with others.

 Six degrees also let users make friends with each other and expand their social groups.
-Incredibly, in 2000 it was purchased for $125 million and later shut down in 2001 and brought back a few years later.
+Incredibly, in 2000 it was purchased for $125 million and shut down in 2001, but brought back a few years later.

-Users were able to send messages, post bulletin board items to others in first, second and third degree connections - hence the name.
+Users were able to send messages and post bulletin board items to others in first, second, and third-degree connections - hence the name.

 7. Moveon.org was one of the first activist social media sites

 Year or period: 1998